camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 ```

 :::note
-Change &gt;RELEASE_NAME&lt; with a name of your choice.
+Replace &lt;RELEASE_NAME&gt; with a name of your choice.

-Also, notice that you can add the `-n` flag to specify in which Kubernetes namespace the components should be installed.
+You can also add the `-n` flag to specify in which Kubernetes namespace the components should be installed.

+The command does not install Web Modeler by default.
+To enable Web Modeler, refer to the [installation instructions](#installing-web-modeler-beta) below.
 :::

 Notice that this Kubernetes cluster can have services which are already running; Camunda components are simply installed as another set of services.

 Installing all the components in a cluster requires all Docker images to be downloaded to the remote cluster.
 Depending on which Cloud provider you are using, the amount of time it will take to fetch all the images will vary.

-Review the progress of your deployment by checking if the Kubernetes PODs are up and running with the following:
+Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following:

 ```
 kubectl get pods